ReactTraining/react-workshop/courses/fundamentals/04-effects/lecture/README.md

 2. We only subscribe once.
 3. We have a way to update `isWide`

 The new problem is that if this component were to unmount and then re-mount, we would have these subscriptions floating around in JS memory.
-So we need to "clean them up"
+So we need to "clean them up":

 ```js
 useEffect(() => {